OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-aspnet.md

    > [!NOTE]
    > As the name suggests, the ssoAuthES6.js uses JavaScript ES6 syntax because using `async` and `await` best shows the essential simplicity of the SSO API.
 When the localhost server is started, this file is transpiled to ES5 syntax so that the sample will support Internet Explorer 11.

     A key part of the sample code is the client request.
-The client request is an object that tracks information about the request for calling REST APIs on the middle-tier server.
+The client request is an object that tracks information about the request for calling REST APIs on the server.
 It's necessary because the client request state needs to be tracked or updated through the following scenarios:

     - SSO retries where the REST API call fails because it needs additional consent.
 The sample code calls `getAccessToken` with updated authentication options, gets the required user consent, and then calls the REST API again.
 The goal is to not fail in scenarios where a REST API needs additional consent.
     - SSO fails and fallback authentication is required.
-The access token is acquired through MSAL in a pop-up dialog box.
+The access token is acquired through MSAL.js in a pop-up dialog box.
 The goal is to not fail in this scenario and gracefully fall back to the alternative authentication approach.

     The client request object tracks the following data:

     - `authOptions` - [Auth configuration parameters](/javascript/api/office/office.authoptions) for SSO.
     - `authSSO` - true if using SSO, otherwise false.
     - `verb` - REST API verb such as GET, POST...
-    - `accessToken` - The access token to the middle-tier server.
+    - `accessToken` - The access token to the ASP.NET Core server.
 The method to obtain this token is different for SSO than fallback auth.
-    - `url` - The URL of the REST API to call on the middle-tier server.
+    - `url` - The URL of the REST API to call on the ASP.NET Core server.
     - `callbackHandler` - The function to pass the results of the REST API call.
     - `callbackFunction` - The function to pass the client request to when ready.